How do you get people to care about landmine detection when tragedy is everywhere?

 Cambodia still lives with an invisible war.

-Landmines left behind by past conflicts still kill and injure civilians, and slow down economic development.
+Landmines left behind by past conflicts still kill civilians, and slow down development.

 APOPO is an NGO that has developed one of the fastest, safest, and most cost-effective ways to detect landmines — by training rats to sniff them without triggering explosions.

-Yet despite saving thousands of lives, APOPO remains underfunded and largely overlooked.
+Yet despite saving thousands of lives, APOPO remains underfunded.

 Insight